How many times can I file a consumer proposal?

 rebuild your worth, book a free consultation todayBook Now

 A consumer proposal is an alternative solution to avoid declaring bankruptcy.
 It involves renegotiating what you owe to your creditors, handled by Licensed Insolvency Trustees on your behalf.
 Think of it as a single negotiated settlement between you and your creditors on terms you both agree on.
 All creditor action including collection calls and interest charges are stopped, giving you immediate peace of mind again.
 You pay what you can afford in monthly payments with up to five years to pay, instead of what your creditors were demanding.
 This locked in amount allows you to know exactly what is owed so you can make manageable payments and get on with your life.
-Consumer proposals can only be obtained through the help of a Federally Licenced Insolvency Trustee like Bromwich+Smith, and this service is paid by a government tariff.
+Consumer proposals can only be obtained through the help of a Federally Licensed Insolvency Trustee like Bromwich+Smith, and this service is paid by a government tariff.
 They remain on your credit for three years after you complete your proposal, instead of the six years that comes with a completed bankruptcy, and there are many ways to rebuild your credit through this process.

 Is there a limit to the number of times you can file a consumer proposal?